whistleblower attorney

 FBI Warns of Escalation in Iran-Based Ransomware Attacks on U.S. Organizations

-On August 28, 2024, the FBI, CISA, and the Department of Defense Cyber Crime Center (DC3) issued a joint Cybersecurity Advisory (CSA) to alert U.S. organizations about Iranian-sponsored cyber actors exploiting vulnerabilities to gain network access, which they sell to ransomware affiliates.
-The FBI warned that the group's primary objective is to gain full domain control, including administrative credentials, which [...]
+On August 28, 2024, the FBI, CISA, and the Department of Defense Cyber Crime Center (DC3) issued a joint Cybersecurity Advisory (CSA) to alert U.S. [...]

 Cyber Security Series Part Two: Department of Defense Cybersecurity Compliance Requirements